ShobiStassen/VIA/README.md

 ```
 # Read the two files:
-# 1) the first file contains 200PCs of the Bcell filtered and normalized data for the first 5000 HVG.
+# 1) The first file contains 200PCs of the Bcell filtered and normalized data for the first 5000 HVG.
-# 2)The second file contains raw count data for marker genes
+# 2) The second file contains raw count data for marker genes

 data = pd.read_csv('./Bcell_200PCs.csv')
 data_genes = pd.read_csv('./Bcell_markergenes.csv')